 The Department of Home Affairs will commence collecting biometrics in Thailand

 From 3 May 2016, the Department of Home Affairs will commence collecting biometrics in Thailand from clients applying for Australian visas.
 From this date, visa applicants will need to attend an AVAC in person to provide their biometrics.
 See: Biometrics

 Opening of New Visa Application Centre In Chiang Mai:

 From 3 May 2016, VFS global will commence operations for the Australian mission in Chiang Mai, Thailand.
-Applicants can now visit the Australia Visa Application centre to lodge in their applications alongwith enrollment of biometrics.
+Applicants can now visit the Australian Visa Application centre to lodge in their applications alongwith enrollment of biometrics.
 Address as below:

-VFS Australia Visa Application Centre
+VFS Australian Visa Application Centre

 191 Siripanich Floor 6B Huaykaew Rd.